 Typically found in street stalls in the subcontinent, lassi is a refreshing drink with a base of thick yogurt, thinned down with ice cubes, milk and water.
 Parsis have mitthi lassi which has sugar added – or khaari lassi which is salty and occasionally has freshly ground black pepper too.
 Lassi can also be prepared with mangoes when in season, and flavours of rose water, saffron, cardamom and cumin are typical.
 A simple and delicious way of keeping hydrated, nourished, and healthy during the long hot summers.

 Pinch of sugar

-Blend all the ingredients with an immersion blender /food processor/ liquidiser.
-Add cold water or milk to think it down if preferred.
+Blend all ingredients in a electric blender until smooth.
+Add cold water or milk to thin down if necessary.